Set up and use your Studio3 Wireless headphones

 Use your headphones

-Use theon the left earcup, or use the centre button on the RemoteTalk cable in wired mode.
+Use theon the left earcup, or use the center button on the RemoteTalk cable in wired mode.

 To pause or play a track, press once.

 To skip to the next track, press twice.
-To skip backwards, press three times.
+To skip backward, press three times.

-To scan forwards through a track, press twice and hold on the second press.
-To scan backwards through a track, press three times and hold on the third press.
+To scan forward through a track, press twice and hold on the second press.
+To scan backward through a track, press three times and hold on the third press.